ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/php/php_ubuntu.md

 # Install PHP

 Run the following script to install PHP on Ubuntu.
-Simply replace the version number within the variable PHPVersion.
+Simply replace the version number within the variable `PHPVersion`.

 ```bash
 PHPVersion="8.1"